doaahilal93-debug/transact-sql-queries-sql-server/README.md

 # Transact-SQL Queries using SQL Server

 ## 📌 Project Overview

-This repository contains SQL labs and practice queries implemented using Microsoft SQL Server.
+This project contains practical SQL labs implemented using Microsoft SQL Server.

-The project covers fundamental and advanced Transact-SQL concepts through hands-on exercises on multiple databases.
+I worked on:
+- Database creation and table relationships
+- Writing complex SELECT queries
+- Performing JOIN operations
+- Using GROUP BY and aggregate functions
+- Implementing advanced T-SQL queries

+All queries were written and tested using SSMS.

 ---